-For your father or the fathers you know, offer them the best gift of all this Father’s Day: a prayer.
+For your father or the fathers you know, offer them the best gift of all: Father’s Day prayers.

-One way I plan to honor my father this year on Father’s Day is in prayer, not only for him who has already received his eternal reward, but also for the other fathers in my life—my father-in-law, my son, my son-in-law and numerous friends and other loved ones.
+One way I plan to honor my father this year is through Father’s Day prayers, not only for him who has already received his eternal reward, but also for the other fathers in my life—my father-in-law, my son, my son-in-law and numerous friends and other loved ones.

 A terrific Father’s Day gift—and one that is routinely neglected—is prayer, whether it is written in a card, prayed over the phone or offered in private.
-With that in mind, here are seven great prayers for the fathers in your life:
+With that in mind, here are seven short prayers for fathers in your life:

-“I pray that in all respects _______ may prosper and be in good health, just as his soul prospers.”
-(3 John 2, NASB).
+2. “I pray that in all respects _______ may prosper and be in good health, just as his soul prospers.”
+(3 John 2, NASB)

 Your power to uphold him,

 Your wisdom to guide him,

 Your eye for his vision,

 Your shield for his shelter,